 Prof. Peter Grosvenor (Global Studies)

 Birthplace of the modern world, Manchester was the world’s first industrial city, and it has left a deep imprint on politics, economics, literature, and art.
 Through walking tours and visits to historical sites, and through readings by Shelley, Gaskell, Engels, and Orwell, we will trace the progress of industrialization and political reform and evaluate literature’s power as a political tool.

 J-Term at Sea - The Caribbean (previous study away)

 Principles of Marketing / Literature and History of the Caribbean

-Dr. Nancy Albers-Miller, Dean of the School of Business
+Dr. Nancy Albers-Miller, former Dean of the School of Business

-This program offers students an opportunity to experience a broad range of Caribbean locations and cultures during a 22 day program.
-Students will learn about Caribbean literature or Marketing in diverse cultural environments.
-The student experience will include learning about cultures and diversity, engaging in critical reflection and gaining a respect for the people and diverse places of the Caribbean, as well as completing one of two complete academic courses.
+This program offered students an opportunity to experience a broad range of Caribbean locations and cultures during a 22 day program.
+Students learned about Caribbean literature or Marketing in diverse cultural environments.
+The student experience included learning about cultures and diversity, engaging in critical reflection and gaining a respect for the people and diverse places of the Caribbean, as well as completing one of two complete academic courses.

-You can learn more about the course directly from President Krise.
-Here he blogs about his experience teaching this one-of-a-kind J-Term course.
+You can learn more about the course directly from Krise.
+Here he blogs about his experience teaching this J-Term course.